 Making this process even more effective, the Amazon machine learning models not only evaluate a given indexed data set to determine usable patterns, but they also modify their approach to fine-tune them, making the results more actionable.

 Because it uses the AWS infrastructure, the machine learning service is easily scalable and can generate billions of predictions on a daily basis which are then served up in real-time via the APIs.
 The added low cost of operation as well as the service’s integrated data visualization models made this solution even more attractive for the client’s needs.

-Although AWS provides options for how to store the soon-to-be analyzed data including using the results of an Amazon Redshift query or Amazon Relational Database Service (RDS), ClearScale set up a dedicated S3 bucket to store the client’s data within an AWS Virtual Private Cloud (VPC).
-After setting up, fine-tuning and testing the initial machine learning model, we did a batch analysis against the entire data set to see how the predictive analytics would perform.
-Four sets of data came back that we reviewed with our client: entries that satisfied the data conditions sought, entries that did not satisfy the data conditions, entries that did not satisfy data conditions but were marked as positive and entries that satisfied the data conditions but were flagged as negative.
+Although AWS provides options for how to store the soon-to-be analyzed data, including using the results of an Amazon Redshift query or Amazon Relational Database Service (RDS), ClearScale set up a dedicated S3 bucket to store the client’s data within an AWS Virtual Private Cloud (VPC).
+After setting up, fine-tuning, and testing the initial machine learning model, we did a batch analysis against the entire data set to see how the predictive analytics would perform.
+We then reviewed with our client four sets of data that came back: entries that satisfied the data conditions sought, entries that did not satisfy the data conditions, entries that did not satisfy data conditions but were marked as positive, and entries that satisfied the data conditions but were flagged as negative.